 Only 2.1 megapixels, but this was the first digital camera I had that produced images good enough to print up to A4.
 It has all the rudimentary features of any modern DSLR and at the time its ultra modern look, really turned heads when you were out with it.
 I wonder if this will be regarded as a classic in 20 or 30 years time.
 Modern vintage photography!

 Decided to dig out the old A1 and start using it a bit more seriously.
 This was my Dad’s old camera

 I just picked up the lens shown, on Ebay for the bargain price of £29, and this gives me a similar wide field of view that I’m used to with the Nikon D80.

 Just been doing a bit of research, and I see the body was built in May of 1981 in the Fukushima Factory.
-27 Years old and still going strong.
-Not bad for something so heavily reliant on its electronics.
-You wonder if most of the electronic crap being made nowadays, will last as long.
+It finally died in 2022 and I’m not sure I will get it repaired.